caltechlibrary/newt/newt_yaml_syntax.md

 : (required) Identifies the type of elements (input, textarea, markdown, checkbox, dropdown).

 attributes
 : (optional) A key-value list that define properties of the element.
-These used in rendering the element in SQL or HTML
+These used in rendering the element in SQL or HTML.

 validations
 : (optional, encouraged) A set of key-value pairs setting constraints of the element content.
 E.g. required, regexp properties, validation rule provided with certain identifiers (e.g. DOI, ROR, ORCID).